No, please wait until at least 72 hours after your household is symptom free.

 You may have to wait longer than normal as we are expecting demand for the service to be high.
 There will also be fewer collections slots a day as staff will need to carry out additional safety measures during collections in line with government guidelines.

 Yes, our Veolia staff will no longer be able to enter a resident’s homes to collect a bulky item, which is in line with government advice during the COVID-19 pandemic and social distancing.
-All items need to be presented in a safe place outside the home, but still within the boundary of the property (i,e. garden or driveway)so they do not cause an obstruction to the public.
-Staff will collect items from the rear of properties as long as access can be gained without going through the property.
+All items need to be presented together, outside your property and within your garden or on your driveway, items should be easily accessible and presented closest to your normal collection point.

 As the COVID-19 virus can remain on surfaces for up to 72 hours, items are being sprayed with disinfectant as a safety measure to protect staff.